chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 It follows the principle of "show, don't tell."
 People can use them as a model from which to learn and as a playground on which to experiment.

 Other mediums of documentation (e.g. blog posts, literate programming, videos) each have their place.
 However, the code examples might produce the easiest-to-update documentation in the shortest time possible.

+Lastly, some documentations tasks are tedious and consume lots of time.
+Finding ways to automate them can greatly improve the situation.

 ### Criteria for "Good" Documentation